bbauska/Coursera-Bootstrap/readme.md

 When you click on the button it shows and hides the model.

-To do this, you first need to remove the tool tip from the reserve table, otherwise that functionality won\'t work.
+To do this, you first need to remove the tool tip from the reserve table, otherwise that functionality won&apos;t work.

 And also remove the script, the JavaScript code that you added to the end of the index.html page to trigger the tool tip.